Last updated June 2021

 In summary, the same law applies to 500 million people.

-The NIS Directive (IoT infrastructure)
+The NIS and NIS 2 Directives (IoT infrastructure)

-The Directive on security of network and information systems (EU 2016/1148), or NIS Directive, became applicable on May 24 2018, in the EU and the UK.
+The Directive on Security of Network and Information Systems (E.U.
+2016/1148), or NIS Directive, became applicable on May 24 2018, in the E.U. and the U.K.

 This legislative framework aims to reach a high level of cybersecurity for critical national infrastructure and essential services.